rds1983/EffectFarm/README.md

 # efc.exe
 ## Obtaining
-The easiest way to obtain efc is to download is to download it from [releases](https://github.com/rds1983/EffectFarm/releases).
+The easiest way to obtain efc is to download it from [releases](https://github.com/rds1983/EffectFarm/releases).

 ## Compiling
 `efc.exe DefaultEffect.fx DefaultEffect.xml`